kennymckormick/pyskl/tools/data/data_doc.md

    7. `keypoint_score` (np.ndarray, with shape [M x T x V]): The confidence score of keypoints.
 Only required for 2D skeletons.

 Note:
-1. For Kinetics400, things are a little different:
+1. For Kinetics400, things are a little different (for storage saving and training acceleration):
    1. The fields `keypoint`, `keypoint_score` are not in the annotation file, but stored in many different **kpfiles**.
    2. A new field named `raw_file`, which specifies the file path of the **kpfile** that contains the skeleton annotation of this video.
    3. Each **kpfile** is a dictionary: key is the `frame_dir`, value is a dictionary with a single key `keypoint`.
 The value of `keypoint` is an ndarray with shape [N x V x C].
 N: number of skeletons in the video; V: number of keypoints; C (C=3): number of dimensions for keypoint (x, y, score).
    4. A new field named `frame_inds`, indicates the corresponding frame index of each skeleton.
    5. A new field named `box_score`, indicates the corresponding bbox score of each skeleton.
    6. A new field named `valid`, indicates how many frames (with valid skeletons) left when we only keep skeletons with bbox scores larger than a threshold.
+   7. We cache the kpfiles in memory with memcache and query with `frame_dir` to obtain the skeleton annotation.
+Kinetics-400 skeletons are converted to normal skeleton format with operator `DecompressPose`.

 You can download an annotation file and browse it to get familiar with our annotation formats.